tsipkens/bidias/README.md

   <img width="420" src="docs/01c_b.png">
 </p>

 Note that since we chose a very narrow phantom, multiple charging artifacts are visible in the data (in the form of multiple modes or a shoulder in the main peaks).

+### Perform inversion

 Next, we compute a Tikhonov-regularized solution using the corrupted data and data covariance information (`Lb`) and plot the result:

 ```Matlab
 lambda = 1; % regularization parameter